 QConvergeConsole CLI supports diagnostics port testing to identify cable connection problems from a Brocade switch (FOS 7.4.x or later) or a Cisco switch (NX-OS 8.2.1 or later).
 For information about diagnostics port testing from the host server, see the QConvergeConsole Help or the User's Guide-QConvergeConsole CLI (part number SN0054667-00).
-For information about performing diagnostics port testing from the FC switch, see "Troubleshooting with a Diagnostics Port" on page 87.
+For information about performing diagnostics port testing from the FC switch, see "Troubleshooting in Diagnostics Port Mode" on page 102.